-The logistics centre in Örebro is a modern facility and its capacity is continuously being increased.
-The facility was expanded in 2020 and further investments in automation are being made in order to handle volumes from Tools following the relocation from Alingsås.
+The logistics centre in Örebro is a

 The different logistics organisations have been integrated and since the end of 2020 have been managed as a single Nordic organisation.
 The deployment of the common organisation was completed during the first half of 2021 and cooperation has also further strengthened, partly because much of the business could once again be visited in person thanks to the easing of pandemic restrictions.